dmis-lab/ANGEL/README.md

 ---

 ## Introduction
 **ANGEL** is a novel framework designed to enhance generative biomedical entity linking (BioEL) by incorporating both positive and negative samples during training.
-Traditional generative models primarily focus on positive samples, which can limit their ability to distinguish between similar entities.
+Traditional generative models primarily focus on positive samples during training, which can limit their ability to distinguish between similar entities.
+We address this limitation by using *direct preference optimization* with negative samples, significantly enhancing model accuracy.

-**ANGEL** addresses this limitation through **preference optimization** with negative sampling, significantly improving model accuracy while maintaining the memory efficiency of generative approaches.

 Key features of ANGEL include:
-- **Memory Efficiency**: Retains the low memory footprint characteristic of generative models by avoiding the need for large external embeddings.
 - **Negative-aware Learning**: Enhances the model's ability to differentiate between similar entities by using both correct and incorrect examples during training.
+- **Memory Efficiency**: Retains the low memory footprint characteristic of generative models by avoiding the need for large pre-computed entity embeddings.

-For a detailed description of our method, please refer to our [paper](https://arxiv.org/abs/2408.16493).
+For a detailed description of our method, please refer to our 📄 **paper**: [Learning from Negative Samples in Generative Biomedical Entity Linking](https://arxiv.org/abs/2408.16493).

-### Features

-#### - Memory-Efficient Generative Approach
-ANGEL leverages a generative model that inherently requires less memory compared to similarity-based methods, making it suitable for large-scale biomedical applications.

-#### - Enhanced Learning through Negative Sampling
-By integrating negative samples during training, ANGEL improves the model's ability to distinguish between entities that have similar surface forms but different meanings.

----

 ## Requirements
-ANGEL requires two separate virtual environments: one for **positive-only training** and another for **negative-aware training**.
+ANGEL requires two separate virtual environments: one for *positive-only training* and another for *negative-aware training*.
-Ensure that CUDA version 11.1 is installed for optimal performance.
+Please ensure that CUDA version 11.1 is installed for optimal performance.

 To set up the environments and install the required dependencies, run the following script: